Neeku Purcell

-Neeku Kazemi Purcell (born October 7, 2003) is an American professional soccer player who plays as a goalkeeper for Seattle Reign FC of the National Women's Soccer League (NWSL).
-Born in Seattle, she played college soccer for the UCLA Bruins and was part of the team that won the 2022 national championship.
+Neeku Kazemi Purcell (born October 7, 2003) is an American professional soccer player who plays as a goalkeeper for USL Super League club Dallas Trinity, on loan from Seattle Reign FC.
+Born in Seattle, she played college soccer for the UCLA Bruins, winning the national championship as a backup in 2022.
+After one season as a starter at UCLA, she began her professional career with Brooklyn FC in 2024.
+She then signed with the Reign in 2025, becoming the first non-loan transfer from the USL Super League to the NWSL.
 She has represented the United States at the youth level, appearing at the 2022 FIFA U-20 Women's World Cup.

-Early life and college career
+Early life

 Purcell was born and raised in Seattle, Washington, one of two twin sisters born to Elham Kazemi and Mark Purcell.
 Both of her parents went to UCLA.
 She attended the Northwest School, where she played basketball and lettered in three seasons.
 She played club soccer for the OL Reign Academy from its inception in 2016.
 She was rated by TopDrawerSoccer as the eighth-best player of the 2022 class, part of UCLA's second-ranked recruiting class.

-UCLA Bruins
+College career

 Purcell made 8 appearances (all off the bench) for the UCLA Bruins in her freshman season in 2022, serving as the understudy to Lauren Brzykcy.
 She appeared briefly in the first round of the NCAA tournament but was unused in the rest of the competition as UCLA won its second national championship.
 In her sophomore season in 2023, she started all 19 games and kept 11 clean sheets (including 4 combined shutouts).
 UCLA won the Pac-12 Conference and earned a one seed in the NCAA tournament, where the team was upset by UC Irvine in the first round.

 Club career

 Brooklyn FC

-Brooklyn FC announced on August 6, 2024, that the club had signed Purcell ahead of the USL Super League's inaugural season.
-She made her professional debut on September 29, 2024, starting in a 1–0 win against Lexington SC.
-She eventually won the starting job over Sydney Martinez and saw out the fall series with consecutive clean sheets against Lexington on December 7 and Dallas Trinity on December 14.
-Brooklyn led in the standings at the winter break but proved unable to replicate its form in the spring and ended in sixth place.
-Purcell finished the season with 4 clean sheets in 17 appearances (16 starts).
+Brooklyn FC announced on August 6, 2024, that the club had signed Purcell ahead of the inaugural season of the USL Super League.
+She made her professional debut on September 29, keeping a clean sheet in a 1–0 win against Lexington SC.
+She eventually won the starting job over Sydney Martinez and finished the fall series with consecutive shutouts against Lexington on December 7 and Dallas Trinity on December 14.
+Brooklyn were leading in the standings at the winter break, but the club proved unable to continue its form and ended the season in sixth place.
+Purcell finished the season with 4 clean sheets in 17 appearances.